 What better way is there to get in the holiday spirit than to don coats and hats and gloves, and walk through the woods in search of that perfect Christmas tree, cut down with your own tools by your own hands?
 It is a family holiday tradition that many in Arizona cherish, but there is some very important preparation to do.
 For you see, you cannot just load up the family and the dog into the SUV, drive up north and begin your search.
 You must have a permit to cut a Christmas tree.

 In 2008 drawings and online applications for Christmas tree-cutting tags were eliminated.
 Now, you have to go to a designated store to purchase a tag.
 When they run out, they run out.
-Tag prices are $15 each.
+Tag prices are $15 each for trees up to 10 feet tall.

 Here is what you need to know: